Commercial change-order tool. Branded e-signable change-order PDFs from the field in minutes.

 The pilot delivers one thing: a branded, e-signable change-order PDF generated from the field in minutes, with cost-impact priced off your stored labor and material rates.
 The first 2 to 3 weeks, we encode your rate book into the tool.
 By day 30, the field-log-to-signed-PDF cycle goes from weeks to hours, and the field-captured change-order rate climbs because the entry happens on a device the PM already carries.

 From there it grows.
 On the monthly, the next tool layers in automatic project-budget update on signature (so the contract value reflects approved scope in real time).
 The one after adds AR invoice-line write-back into your project accounting (Sage 100/300 Construction, Foundation, ComputerEase, Viewpoint).
 The one after extends AIA G702/G703 reflection for the next draw.
-Eventually the destination is the full PM-desk-to-AR cycle the Solutions Library describes.
+Eventually the destination is the full PM-desk-to-AR cycle.

 Your monthly is flat once the pilot graduates onto Starter.
 Small refinements stay included.
 Adding project-budget update or AR write-back is a new tool, and we tell you about it openly before we build it.
 The recovered change-order billing from each new tool usually self-funds the next.